-Nigerian legislators debate offering asylum to Gambia leader
+Nigerian legislators OK offering asylum to Gambia leader

-LAGOS, Nigeria (AP) — Nigerian legislators are debating whether to offer asylum to Gambia’s longtime leader, who is refusing to cede power after losing elections.
+LAGOS, Nigeria (AP) — Nigerian legislators voted Thursday to offer asylum to Gambia’s longtime leader, who is refusing to cede power after losing elections and whose mandate expires next week.

-Rep. Yisa Orker-Yev told The Associated Press a motion to offer a safe haven to President Yahya Jammeh will be debated later Thursday.
-It was not clear if Jammeh requested the asylum.
+Legislators confirmed the vote in favor of authorizing Nigeria’s leader to offer safe haven to President Yahya Jammeh.
+On Friday, President Muhammadu Buhari leads a regional delegation to Gambia to try to negotiate a diplomatic resolution to the crisis, seen as a test of democracy in a region once populated by military dictators.

+The asylum offer would “strengthen the hand” of Buhari in negotiating with Jammeh, said Sani Zoro Mohammed, the legislator who sponsored the motion.
+Some legislators disagreed, saying the offer could be interpreted as showing support for dictatorships.

-Nigeria’s President Muhammadu Buhari is leading a committee of the Economic Community of West African States trying to negotiate a diplomatic resolution.
-The regional bloc also has a military force on standby to intervene if Jammeh does not step down when his mandate expires Jan.
+The West Africa regional bloc, the Economic Community of West African States, also has a military force on standby to intervene if Jammeh does not step down when his mandate expires Jan.
 19.

-Jammeh initially accepted defeat at Dec.
-1 elections, but changed his mind, ordered troops to take over the electoral commission office and is challenging election results at the Supreme Court.

 Most Read Stories